 - 1. Communicate KAYAW activities to each site, local agencies, and tribal councils. - 2.
 Identify all research and data collection activities. - 3.
 Orient researchers on working with students. - 4.
-Conduct research with the four projects with cooperating scientists. - 5.
-Purchase additional monitoring and research equipment for expansion and maintenance of area-wide monitoring, as needed. - 6.
-Complete site teacher training in cooperation with the Kodiak College, the Fisheries Industrial Technology Center, the National Marine Fisheries Service, and the Alaska Native Harbor Seal Commission regarding science monitoring, research, and traditional ecological knowledge. - 7.
-Conduct school orientations for KAYAW students. - 8.
+Conduct research with the cooperating scientists. - 5.
+Purchase consumable monitoring supplies for maintenance of area-wide monitoring, as needed. - 6.
+Complete site teacher training in cooperation with the Kodiak College, the Fisheries Industrial Technology Center, the Alutiiq Museum and Archaeological Repository, and the Alaska Native Harbor Seal Commission regarding science monitoring, research, and traditional ecological knowledge.

+- 7. Conduct school orientations for KAYAW students. - 8.
 Maintain the Kodiak Archipelago Youth Area Watch web site to store data, provide information regarding all activities, and coordinate efforts of staff, students, researchers, and community members. - 9.
-Involve KAYAW students, scientists and Elders in the annual Science Camp to be held in July and August of 2002. - 10.
+Involve KAYAW students, scientists and Elders in the annual Science Camp to be held in July and August of 2003. - 10.
 Complete student project training with tribal council and site teacher. - 11.
 Facilitate project follow-up training with site teachers. - 12.
 Organize and host an annual workshop with the tribes and the school district to outline a long term KAYAW program that draws upon traditional knowledge to develop a local environmental assessment and monitoring program. - 13.
 Conduct interviews with Elders and community members with regards to developing a traditional and scientific inventory of the local ecosystems around each community. - 14.
 Host scientific researchers to present findings, research, and their understandings of the Kodiak Archipelago to school and tribal communities. - 15.
 Continue KAYAW efforts throughout the summer months when school is not in session. - 16.
 Identify and develop individual and small group student research projects that are relevant to their community.

-B. METHODS
+B. Methods